 The earthwork remains of National Filling Factory in Banbury are protected as a scheduled monument, as is the circular gas-testing trench at Idmiston Down, Wiltshire.

-It was here at Richborough that Roll On/Roll Off ferries were developed to speed up loading and unloading.
-Very little remains today, however, one of its innovative loading ramps was relocated post-war to Harwich and later protected with a Grade II listing.
+At Richborough, Roll On/Roll Off ferries were developed to speed up loading and unloading.
+Very little remains today.
+However, one of its innovative loading ramps was relocated post-war to Harwich and later protected with a Grade II listing.

 8. Many Indians, Africans, African-Caribbeans and Chinese served alongside the British